Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

 My research spans human–AI communication, computational communication, and digital governance, with a focus on human-centered evaluation of large language models and AI-mediated information systems.
 Substantively, I examine how generative AI and AI-mediated information reshape public trust, communicative reasoning, and decision-making, with implications for governance and institutional legitimacy across sociopolitical contexts.
 Methodologically, I combine controlled LLM generation, computational text, image, and network analysis with human–AI conversational experiments and large-scale surveys.

-My papers are all published, under review, or in preparation for leading journals.
-These include my [job market paper](https://www.dropbox.com/scl/fi/b7ebqft5cpj5uciymmrja/Job_Market_Paper.pdf?rlkey=qm4w1yes5zhm1av27rks51fuv&st=b6hznbxa&dl=0) that is Revise and Resubmit at *Telematics and Informatics*, and a [publication](https://www.nature.com/articles/s41599-024-04350-1) in *Humanities and Social Sciences Communications* (Nature Portfolio).
-I am working on a paper targeting *PNAS*, supported by grants from LSE, OpenAI, Google, and Social Science Research Council (USA).
+My key research projects include my [job market paper](https://www.dropbox.com/scl/fi/b7ebqft5cpj5uciymmrja/Job_Market_Paper.pdf?rlkey=qm4w1yes5zhm1av27rks51fuv&st=b6hznbxa&dl=0) that is Revise and Resubmit at *Telematics and Informatics*, and a [publication](https://www.nature.com/articles/s41599-024-04350-1) in *Humanities and Social Sciences Communications* (Nature Portfolio).
+I am working on a paper targeting *PNAS*, supported by grants from LSE, OpenAI, Google, and the Social Science Research Council (USA).

 I also have teaching experience in quantitative methods and communication-related courses, with formal pedagogical training and an excellent average teaching evaluation (4.97/5).